Online Master’s in Professional Accounting Online Master’s in Professional Accounting Online Master’s in Professional Accounting

 Students who hold an undergraduate degree in a subject other than accounting will follow a custom schedule based on previous coursework.

-By the time students earn their master’s in accounting, they will be able to more effectively communicate, have an advanced understanding of accounting principles, demonstrate research and analysis skills, and think strategically about how business decisions affect accounting policies and vice versa.
+By the time students earn their master’s in accounting, they will be able to effectively communicate, have an advanced understanding of accounting principles, demonstrate research and analysis skills, understand business and accounting analytics, and think strategically about how business decisions affect accounting policies and vice versa.

 CPA Exams and State Regulations